-In case you were wondering, these relationship principles are universal, and are not specific to straight or gay same sex couples.
+In case you were wondering, these relationship principles are universal and are not specific to straight or gay same-sex couples.
 However, some things are unique to the LGBT community.
-After a decade of psychotherapy experience doing couples therapy and marriage counseling I have noticed a great deal of shame-based trauma gay men endure.
-We carry the burden of internalized homophobia and shame, which play out and create destructive outcomes within our relationship.
-Our personal histories are studded with experiences of marginalization, rejection, and abuse.
+After a decade of psychotherapy experience doing couples therapy and marriage counseling, I have noticed a great deal of shame-based trauma gay men endure.
+We carry the burden of internalized homophobia and shame, which play out in destructive ways in our relationship.
+Our personal histories at times are studded with experiences of marginalization, rejection, and abuse.
 Often people closest to us inflict the deepest wounds.
-It means that for gay men there might be more healing to do in order to get relationship-fit.
+It means that for gay men and LGBTQI+ people there might be more healing to do in order to get relationship-fit.
 Greater challenge means greater reward.
 Let’s get to it.

 How can Relationship Help assist me in creating the relationship I want?

 To answer this question, let’s talk about some important and overlooked principles of how relationships, including same-sex relationships, come about.
 We all know that life happens in cycles and patterns.
-Our choice of partners and the unfolding of our relationships occur, in part, according to our personal patterns.
+Our choice of partners and the unfolding of our relationships occur according to our personal patterns.
 These patterns are dictated by the relationships we had with our parents/caregivers in our formative years.

 Ironically, for us to be able to replicate the core themes of our primary attachment, we need a willing partner to play our game.
 For example, if our unconscious mind re-enacts the trauma of abandonment, we have to find a partner who will be able to make us feel abandoned in some way to replay our childhood drama.
-On our search of a mate we will ultimately be drawn to one whose emotional baggage matches our own, and who will be a willing participant in our attachment game.
+In our search for a mate we will ultimately be drawn to one whose emotional baggage matches our own, and who will be a willing participant in our attachment game.